What Is an SMTP Relay [A Brief Crash Course]

+Wondering “What is SMTP Relay?”
 Well, you’re not alone.
-In this article, we’re going to give you a brief crash course on SMTP.
+This article provides a brief crash course on how SMTP relay works.
 If you’re new to SMTP then don’t worry!
 We’re going to keep this very high level.
 Ready?
 Let’s go!

-To understand what an SMTP relay is, let’s start by discussing SMTP.
+Before we delve into what SMTP relay is, let’s start by defining an SMTP server.

-If you’re looking for an email provider to help you send transactional or marketing email then you may hear the term SMTP relay service, which is essentially a service that helps you send your outgoing mail through SMTP.
-Most email services today use SMTP to send email.
+If you’re looking for, or currently have an email delivery provider to help you send transactional or marketing email, then you might be familiar with the term SMTP relay service, which is essentially a managed service that helps you send your outgoing mail through SMTP.
+Most email services today use an SMTP relay service to send email.

 If SMTP is the protocol for delivering outgoing email, then you can think of mail relay (also referred to as SMTP relay) as the process for transferring an email from one mail server to another.